willscott/node-browserify-override/README.md

 # Example

-The canonical example of browserify-override, is the modifications in [UProxy](https://github.com/UWNetworksLab/UProxy/tree/master/node-xmpp/chrome-support), which patch the node-xmpp code-base to run as a chrome application based on the chrome.socket API.
+The canonical example of browserify-override, is the modifications in [UProxy](https://github.com/UWNetworksLab/UProxy/tree/master/app/identity/node-xmpp/chrome-support), which patchs the node-xmpp code-base to run as a chrome application based on the chrome.socket API.

 ## Licence
 MIT